-There are five types of sexual harassment:

-- Suggesting or insinuating that employment, higher grades or future promotions will be given in exchange for sexual favors - Demeaning language focused on gender: sexual comments about a person's body; telling sexual jokes or stories; spreading rumors about a co-worker or fellow student's sex life, asking or telling about sexual fantasies, preferences or history. - Staring at a person's body; sexual gestures focused on body parts; giving personal, unwanted gifts; following a person; sending suggestive letters, notes, illustrations or photographs. - Any manner or unwanted touching, including brushing up against another person suggestively or touching yourself in a sexual manner in front of others. - A sexually-poisoned work or school environment where the atmosphere makes it difficult for an employee or student to work or feel comfortable.
-This includes a wide range of behaviors and actions from displaying sexually suggestive pictures, cartoons, and illustration, to telling suggestive stories and jokes or using sexual gestures.
+- There are five types of sexual harassment: - Suggesting or insinuating that employment, higher grades or future promotions will be given in exchange for sexual favors. - Demeaning language focused on gender: sexual comments about a person's body; telling sexual jokes or stories; spreading rumors about a co-worker or fellow student's sex life, asking or speaking about sexual fantasies, preferences or history. - Staring at a person's body; sexual gestures focused on body parts; giving personal, unwanted gifts; following a person; sending graphs. rushing up against another person suggestively or touching yourself in a s exual manner ent where the atmosphere makes it t difficult for an employee or student to work or feel benaviors and actions from disp kes or using sexual gestures. laying sexually suggestive pictures, cartoons, and 76 rushing up against another person ent where the atmosphere makes it behaviors and actions from disposes or using sexual gestures. rushing up against another person suggestively or touching yourself in a sent where the atmosphere makes it difficult for an employee or student to behaviors and actions from displaying sexually suggestive pictures, or using sexual gestures.